TryGhost/express-hbs/README.md

           layout: null // render without using a layout template });

+    Layout file resolution:

+    If path starts with '.'
+        layout is relative to template.
+    Else If `layoutsDir` is set
+        layout is relative to `layoutsDir`
+    Else
+        layout is resolved by path.resolve(viewsDir, LAYOUT)

 3. Lastly, use `defaultLayout` if specified in hbs configuration options.

 Layouts can be nested: just include a declarative layout tag within any layout template to have its content included in the declared "parent" layout.
 Be aware that too much nesting can impact performances, and stay away from infinite loops!

 ## Helpers